 Affordable portable HF:

-The Xiegu X1505 is a well-regarded budget model that competes with much more expensive radios.
+The Xiegu X1505 (Amazon) is a well-regarded budget model that competes with much more expensive radios.
 Xiegu radios have some of the best-regarded built-in antenna tuners on the market — ham operators have used Xiegu tuners to transmit from fire extinguishers and wire fences.
 It’s been favorably compared to the Elecraft KX2, but it’s much cheaper.

-The new and popular Icom IC-705 costs significantly more, but adds modern amenities not often found in ham radios, such as a touchscreen, Bluetooth, GPS, and Wi-Fi, plus it can also operate on 2 meters in addition to HF.
+The new and popular Icom IC-705 (Amazon) costs significantly more, but adds modern amenities not often found in ham radios, such as a touchscreen, Bluetooth, GPS, and Wi-Fi, plus it can also operate on 2 meters in addition to HF.
 Out of the HF radios listed here, it’s by far the most user-friendly.
 Unfortunately, it doesn’t include a built-in antenna tuner.

 Less portable, more capable: